Gravitational Instantons and special geometry: Abstract

 \section{Abstract}

-In this paper we show that the Chen-Teo gravitational instanton \cite{2011PhLB..703..359C}, which provides a counterexample to the classical Euclidean Black Hole Uniqueness conjecture, is Hermitian and non-K\"ahler.
+The Chen-Teo gravitational instanton is an asymptotically flat, toric, Ricci flat family of metrics on $\CP^2\setminus S^1$, that provides a counterexample to the classical Euclidean Black Hole Uniqueness conjecture.
+In this paper we show that the Chen-Teo instanton is Hermitian and non-Kähler.
 It follows that all known examples of gravitational instantons are Hermitian.